Texts, photos, videos: © Patrick Kersalé 1998-2020, except special mention.

 The Reamker is the Khmer version of the Indian Ramayana of Valmiki.

-Here we explore Angkorian and post-Angkorian iconography featuring musical instruments in scenes illustrating the Reamker.
-Several Angkorian temples offer us an iconography in which musical instruments are staged: Baphuon, Angkor Wat, Banteay Samrè, Wat Baset (today at the Musée Guimet - Paris).
-It consists exclusively of martial orchestras composed of drums, horns, conches and cymbals.
-The most prestigious scenes are in Angkor Wat in the Northwest Pavilion (musicians of Hanuman's army) and in the west gallery, North Wing (Battle of Langka).
+Here we explore the Angkorian and post-Angkorian iconography featuring musical instruments in the context of scenes illustrating the Reamker.
+Several properly Angkorian temples offer us an iconography in which musical instruments are staged: Baphuon, Angkor Wat, Banteay Samrè, Vat Baset (today at the Guimet Museum).
+These are exclusively martial orchestras composed of drums, trumpets, conch shells and cymbals.
+The most prestigious stages are to be found at Angkor Wat in the north-west corner pavilion (musicians of Hanuman's army) and in the west gallery, north wing (Battle of Lanka).

-Post-Angkor iconography, too, has adapted its instruments to the fashion of each era.
-For example, the large fresco of the Silver Pagoda at the Royal Palace in Phnom Penh depicts two palatine orchestras of the early 20th century: phleng siam (pin peat) and phleng kar (wedding band).
+Postangkorian iconography, too, adapted its instruments to the fashion of each era.
+For example, the large fresco of the Silver Pagoda at the Royal Palace in Phnom Penh depicts two Palatine orchestras from the beginning of the 20th century: phleng siam (pin peat) and phleng kar (wedding orchestra).

 The martial scenes stage powerful instruments that can invade the sound space.
 They have several roles:

 The iconography of the Baphuon is almost entirely devoted to the Reamker, but musical instruments are rare.
 Only two scenes show drums.
 On the other hand, it is the first appearance of a ‘large shoulder carried drum’.
 On the other hand, we don't know if it is a barrel drum or a frame drum because it is presented, here and in all Angkorian iconography, from the front.
 This type of big drum is widely quoted in the various versions of the Reamker.
 On two of the scenes, we can also see short and long cylindrical drums.